 8. Involve Families in the Decision-Making Process

-Family Engagement in the context of K-12 education simply refers to the process of schools and families working together around a child’s learning in a collaborative and supportive manner to promote the child’s development and wellbeing.
+Family Engagement in the context of K-12 education refers to the process of schools and families working together around a child’s learning in a collaborative and supportive manner to promote the child’s development and wellbeing.
+In the past, family engagement has been referred to as parent involvement and parent engagement.
+However, family engagement is now widely accepted as the term used to describe this practice.

 Here’s a short clip from one of Livingtree’s Family Engagement webinars with Dr. Steve Constantino on the ROI of Family Engagement: